 - 11.2.1 As explained in Section 1.7 of this CoCP, the contractor's EMP will include an Agriculture Management Plan which will include details of the controls to be implemented to mitigate potential impacts on farms including maintaining access. - 11.2.2 The Agriculture Management Plan will include the following, as appropriate: - Maps showing the farms adjacent to the construction site. - Maps showing watercourses and, where known, field drainage layouts and outfalls into watercourses or ditches. - Details of the landowners, occupiers and agents for farms adjacent to the construction site. - Details of the husbandry associated with the areas of farms adjacent to the construction site. - Procedures to be adopted for the appropriate protection of agricultural land adjacent to the construction site, including information regarding appropriate stock-proof fencing to be provided and maintained. - Procedures to be adopted to undertake survey works to record the condition of existing agricultural land which may be used temporarily during construction, including agricultural land quality and land drainage, as appropriate.
 See also Section 3.6 of this CoCP. - Procedures to be adopted for the reinstatement of any agricultural land which is used temporarily during construction. - A programme indicating when temporary occupation of agricultural land will be taken and when any agricultural land used temporarily is intended to be returned to agricultural use. - Procedures to be adopted in relation to the provision of accommodation works including a programme for the provision of accommodation works. - Details of accesses which may be affected by construction, including the procedures to be implemented to maintain access.
-See also Section 4.4 of this CoCP. - Procedures to be followed in relation to the stripping, handling, storage and replacement of topsoil on areas of land to be returned to agricultural use following construction. - 11.2.3 The contractor will appoint a liaison officer who will be responsible for liaising with affected landowners, occupiers and agents, as appropriate.
-See also Section 2 of this CoCP.
+See also Section 4.4 of this CoCP. - Procedures to be followed in relation to the stripping, handling, storage and replacement of topsoil on areas of land to be returned to agricultural use following construction. - 11.2.3 The contractor will consult with the Scottish Government Rural Payments and Inspections Directorate (formerly the Scottish Executive Environment and Rural Affairs Department (SEERAD)) regarding the preparation of the Agriculture Management Plan.

-11.2.4 The contractor will advise landowners, occupiers and agents, as appropriate, regarding the intended commencement of construction works in areas of the site adjacent to agricultural holdings.
+- 11.2.4 The contractor will appoint a liaison officer who will be responsible for liaising with affected landowners, occupiers and agents, as appropriate.
+See also Section 2 of this CoCP. - 11.2.5 The contractor will advise landowners, occupiers and agents, as appropriate, regarding the intended commencement of construction works in areas of the site adjacent to agricultural holdings.
 The contractor will also liaise with landowners, occupiers and agents, as appropriate, regarding the provision of accommodation works to agree the programme of works and access routes to be used.
 The contractor will take reasonable precautions in developing the construction programme to reduce disturbance, without detriment to the overall construction programme.